 We encourage creativity throughout our curriculum and we strive to create freedom for the pupils and teachers to follow their enthusiasm.
 Creating a positive relationship between the children, the school and home is of the utmost importance and at the heart of our ethos.

-We have the very best teachers who know their subjects and instill new skills and knowledge in a way that develops deep learning and confidence.
+We have the very best teachers who know their subjects and instil new skills and knowledge in a way that develops deep learning and confidence.
 They tailor the teaching to support every child’s needs and use reflective assessment to plan their next steps.
 We ensure our teachers have opportunities to continue their own learning.
-This include external and internal opportunities.
-Like the children, the teachers strive to do their very best and to BE, the best.
+This includes external and internal opportunities.
+Like the children, the teachers strive to do their very best and to BE the best.